turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 * Learn how to get started with the Bootstrap files and understand how to use the the file and CDN versions.
 * Understand the grid system
+* Learn how adding classes to an element can change it.
+* Learn how to use the Bootstrap documentation to solve issues.
+* Understand the container.
+*

 ## Understanding Bootstrap